-The overall sum available to support the work of any particular TGA is determined by the Steering Committee in accordance with the objectives of the scheme, number of students taking a particular subject at Junior and Senior Cycle level and numbers of teachers involved.
-Consideration is also given to previous years’ activity and participant levels.
+The overall sum available to support the work of any particular TGA is determined by the Steering Committee in accordance with the objectives of the scheme and the number of students taking the subject at Junior and Senior Cycle level.
+The sum granted will also reflect the degree of activity and participation levels in preceding years.

 Current Maximum Grant for Activities

 Appeals may be made to the Steering Committee in relation to the overall amount of funding available.
 These appeals must be made in writing and within two weeks of notification of the sum involved.